 A perfect lubricant (or auxiliary agent, in general) for effervescent products must be water-soluble, non-toxic and tasteless.
 Typical lubricants such as magnesium stearate and stearic acid are of limited use due to their insolubility in water and thus, they tend to float on the surface, creating an unattractive “oil slick”.
 This can sometimes be remedied by adding emulsifiers such as lecithin or dioctyl sodium sulfosuccinate.
 Most formulators have to use water-soluble lubricants such as sodium benzoate, polyethylene glycol, and adipic acid.
 These are minimally effective and depend heavily on the granulation method used.
 Sodium chloride, sodium acetate, and D, L-leucine (water-soluble lubricants) have also been suggested for effervescent tablets lubrication.

 Disintegration of effervescent tablets is enhanced by the carbon dioxide released during effervescence reaction.
 Common disintegrants used in conventional granules and tablets are not used in effervescent tablets because disintegrants are selected in such a manner that a clear solution should be obtained within five minutes after adding the tablet to a glass of water.

-Dyes or lake pigments may be included in the formulation to produce coloured solutions or products.
-Colour stability is also important and thus, colourants should be chosen as anhydrous material.
+Dyes or lake pigments may be included in the formulation to produce colored solutions or products.
+Color stability is also important and thus, colorants should be chosen as anhydrous material.
 Dried flower bud, herbs, chamomile extract may be used for this purpose.

 These are added to effervescent formulations to increase wettability.